-- As the consulting surgeon, he/ she should have developed the necessary skills to give an EBM medical opinion to another surgical or non-surgical colleague about a patient.
-He / she should be able to take a junior resident trough an appropriate level case. - Residents are expected to conduct themselves in a courteous and professional manner when interacting with patients, families and nursing staff.
+✓ As the consulting surgeon, he/ she should have developed the necessary skills to give an EBM medical opinion to another surgical or non-surgical colleague about a patient.
+He / she should be able to take a junior resident through an appropriate level case.

+- Residents are expected to conduct themselves in a courteous and professional manner when interacting with patients, families and nursing staff.
 Good communication is critical to patient care, particularly in the emergency setting.
 Examples of specific elements which are of value throughout surgical training and practice include: - Discussion of risk/benefit/nature of the operation with patients and families in the setting of informed consent. - Communication with the surgical team.
-While a Time-out is performed before every invasive procedure or operation, the communication ideally begins much sooner (i.e. with anesthesia re: anticipated need for antibiotics, blood products, etc, with scrub/circulating nurses regarding nature of the operation, needed equipment/suture etc). - Transition of patient care, i.e. sign out - o Communication with consultants and nursing staff - End-of-life discussions - ✓ The resident should ensure that the attending is aware of the progress of all patients on the service. - The resident should clearly, accurately, and respectfully communicate with nurses and other Hospital employees. - The resident should clearly, accurately, and respectfully communicate with referring and consulting physicians, including residents. - ✓ The resident should clearly, accurately, and respectfully communicate with patients and appropriate members with their families about identified disease processes (including complications), the expected courses, operative findings, and operative procedures. - The resident should ensure that clear, concise, accurate, and timely medical records are maintained on all patients. - ✓ The resident should be able to clearly and accurately teach medical students and junior residents about the procedures performed on this rotation when qualified to do so by hospital and program policy.
+While a Time-out is performed before every invasive procedure or operation, the communication ideally begins much sooner (i.e. with anesthesia re: anticipated need for antibiotics, blood products, etc, with scrub/circulating nurses regarding nature of the operation, needed equipment/suture etc). - Transition of patient care, i.e. sign out - o Communication with consultants and nursing staff - working closely with the case management teams to ensure appropriate disposition planning for EGS patients - End-of-life discussions - ✓ The resident should ensure that the attending is aware of the progress of all patients on the service. - ✓ The resident should clearly, accurately, and respectfully communicate with nurses and other Hospital employees. - ✓ The resident should clearly, accurately, and respectfully communicate with referring and consulting physicians, including residents. - ✓ The resident should clearly, accurately, and respectfully communicate with patients and appropriate members with their families about identified disease processes (including complications), the expected courses, operative findings, and operative procedures. - ✓ The resident should ensure that clear, concise, accurate, and timely medical records are maintained on all patients. - ✓ The resident should be able to clearly and accurately teach medical students and junior residents about the procedures performed on this rotation when qualified to do so by hospital and program policy. - ✓ Expected to establish expectations, roles, and responsibilities for junior residents, clerkship students and senior level students rotating on service. - ✓ Expected to provide routine educational activities to junior residents and students while on service (such as teaching on rounds, chalk-talks, knot-tying, etc.) - ✓ Expected to provide timely feedback and assessments to the program director, clerkship director and medical student supervisor as requested.